Official state symbol Illinois State Flag Adopted 1915 Standardized 1970

 In the 1960s, Chief Petty Officer Bruce McDaniel petitioned to have the state name added to the flag.
 He noted that many people he served with during the Vietnam War did not recognize the banner.
 Governor Richard B. Ogilvie signed the addition into law on September 17, 1969.
 The new flag, designed by Sanford Hutchinson, became official on July 1, 1970.

-Symbols of the Illinois State Flag
+Key Symbols on the Illinois Flag

 Illinois State Flag Eagle